Who We Are

 Applicants that Stand Out

-For the last two years, we have examined our curriculum from the perspective of college admissions.
-When we talk to Deans of Admission at schools across the nation, we have been assured that this shift will not negatively impact our students.
+During the years prior to launching ASR, we examined our curriculum from the perspective of college admissions.
+We spoke to Deans of Admission at schools across the nation and were reassured that this shift would not negatively impact our students.

 College admission offices have extensive experience evaluating students with and without AP classes.